sabovyan/nike-history/README.md

 - there is a little animation with `:hover` & `:active` for the icons at the end of the footer

+---

-* \*BEM I have tried to use BEM for the whole project I am sure that there are lots of mistakes but I've tried to stick to this methodology
+\* BEM I have tried to use BEM for the whole project I am sure that there are lots of mistakes but I've tried to stick to this methodology